 COE prices also vary based on the type of vehicle you’re purchasing, which are sorted into 5 different categories:.

-A chart detailing the COE bidding results of the past 24 months.
+A chart detailing the COE bidding results from February-July 2023.

 Image credit: sgCarMart